meisitala/bst692people2020/README.md

 # Homework 1
 This is a crazy new assignment.
-You will download an R package that is in development, add a fuction, and publish it on github.
+You will download the code for an R package that is in development, add a fuction, and publish it on github.
 Then you will add some code that produces a manual page, build the documentation and publish the updated version to github.

 ## Part 1
-0. install the roxygen2 package and then use it:
+0. Install the roxygen2 package and then use it:

 ```
 install.packages("roxygen2")